tea-haus/dateme/index.md

 ## Call to action

 I have an idea of what I want from a romantic relationship, but there is no substitute for reality.
-If this profile--most of it, some of it, all of it--strikes your fancy, reach out to me on Facebook or through a mutual friend.
+If this profile--most of it, some of it, all of it--strikes your fancy, reach out to me on email (thausler786@gmail.com), Facebook, or through a mutual friend.

 I currently live in the Bay Area, but am open to the possibility of being elsewhere in the medium- to long-term.
 It's easiest to convince me to say yes to places that I have pre-existing relationships with, like Seattle, Sacramento, Portland, Alaska, and Minnesota, which I visit semi-frequently.
-It probably won't work if you are on the East Coast.
+It probably won't work long-term if you are on the East Coast.

 It will probably be awkward, but that's OK.
 Some strategic tolerance for awkwardness is probably a good trait to cultivate anyways--I know I feel a bit awkward writing about myself, and yet here I am, still thinking it's a good thing.

 ## Credits